sodiadrhain/shortlink/README.md

 npm run test
 ```

-to see the test results.
+to see the test results

+N/B test file is here: [./backend/src/short-links/short-links.test.spec.ts](/backend/src/short-links/short-links.test.spec.ts)

+The test covers for testing the apis
 ____________________________________________________________________________________________________________________________________________________________________